mottaquikarim/pycontent/content/topics/lists.md

 print(set_1 == set_2) # True
 ```

-Sets are also not indexed, so you cannot access, say, the 3rd element in a set.
+Sets are NOT indexed, so you cannot access, say, the 3rd element in a set.
 Instead, you can use *boolean membership operators* to check for a value's existence in the set.
 Remember those?

 ```python
 set_1 = {1,2,3,4,5}